Creeping Fig (Ficus pumila) Indoor Care, Propagation and Problems with Remedies

 Ficus pumila comes in many varieties like Ficus pumila 'Minima' which has smaller leaves and Ficus pumila 'Variegata' has heart-shaped, thumbnail-sized leaves with broad white margins on wiry stems among others.

-The cultivars include;
+The popular cultivars are;

 Ficus pumila var. awkeotsang (Awkeotsang Creeping Fig)